Ohio Harness Racing Hall of Fame

 William "Billy" Herman

-Herman was born Feb.
+A noted Grand Circuit driver and trainer Billy Herman was born on Feb.
 21, 1940, in Frankfort, Ohio, and grew up in Good Hope, Ohio.
 He developed a love for horses at a young age while riding his pony to school and cleaning stalls at the Washington Court House, Ohio, fairgrounds.
 [More...]

 Image of John Lewis.
 Hervey